 With both beginner classes and ever changing innovative intermediate and advanced art classes and with art exhibitions ranging from works of student and faculty shows to emerging and cutting-edge artists on the threshold of fame, every year seems to bring something new!
 Most recently in December 2016, the Armory established the initial and highly successful two-day West Palm Beach Arts Festival attended by thousands with artists from around the country.

 INTO THE FUTURE… Like most histories, the story of the Armory Art Center comes from a few written documents, some old photographs, some eyewitness accounts, and a lot of often-repeated, unwritten stories.
 Some of these stories, perhaps told during art classes and exhibitions, may have become more romantic than accurate over time, so if you have more information to contribute to the picture, please let us know!

-Held in twelve state-of-the-art studios, nearly 100 courses are offered including ceramics, digital arts, drawing, glass fusing, jewelry, painting, printmaking, fibers, sculpture, and 12 exhibitions are hosted annually in four galleries.
+Held in twelve state-of-the-art studios, nearly 100 courses are offered including ceramics, digital arts, drawing, jewelry, painting, printmaking, fibers, sculpture, and a variety of exhibitions are hosted annually in four galleries.
 Providing art classes for students of all ages, exhibitions, art salons, lectures, and special events, The Armory Art Center continues to make history every day through nurturing ongoing artistic expression that shapes, defines, and reflects all of our lives.

 The Armory Art Center has celebrated over 30 years in the West Palm Beach community and anticipates many more inspiring years ahead!